cmcgee-mac/norm/README.md

 * Prefer compile time and then initialization time checking over execution time checking to find problems earlier
 * Choose flexible Java interfaces to enable flexible and safe uses of the queries

-Here is a light-weight example of a private query that you can put directly into a method.
+Here is a light-weight example of a private query that you can put inline into a method.

 ```java